 Interestingly, they also serve a 98% gluten free menu, though you never would have guessed it.
 Or missed the gluten, to be honest!
-Last time I was there I went for brunch and I had their eggs benedict with smoked salmon, spinach and poached eggs.
+The last time I was there I went for brunch and I had their eggs benedict with smoked salmon, spinach and poached eggs.
 Fantastic stuff!

 17. Old Compton Brasserie

 No matter whether it’s time for brunch, lunch or dinner, you’re going to want to head over to Old Compton Brasserie.
-They serve modern British cuisine complemented by a cutting-edge cocktail selection.
+They make our list of best restaurants in London: serving modern British cuisine complemented by a cutting-edge cocktail selection.
 A quirky standout includes ‘The Paul Raymond’ which is an ode to the ‘King of Soho’ made with champagne, strawberry, white chocolate, and verJus, served in a faux fur jacket flute.

 And that’s not to say that the cocktails outshine the food – I still dream about the slow roasted pork belly that I had the last time I visited this incredible restaurant.